-The 2019 - 2022 TIP contains five projects that will lead to emission reductions on the transportation network.
+The 2020 - 2023 TIP contains three projects that will lead to emission reductions on the transportation network.
 The projects include the following:

-- Replacement of Four (4) 35-Foot Fixed-Route Buses at Shoreline Metro in 2019. - Obtaining Three (3) Vehicles for Employment Transportation at Lakeland University. - Signal timing on Taylor Drive from Indiana Avenue to Superior Avenue (design in 2019 and implementation in 2021). - Signal timing on State Highway 23/Kohler Memorial Drive/Erie Avenue from North Taylor Drive to North 9th Street (design in 2019 and implementation in 2021). - Signal timing on State Highways 28 and 42/14th Street/Calumet Drive from Indiana Avenue to North Avenue (design in 2019 and implementation in 2021).
+- Signal timing on Taylor Drive from Indiana Avenue to Superior Avenue (design in 2020 and implementation in 2021). - Signal timing on State Highway 23/Kohler Memorial Drive/Erie Avenue from North Taylor Drive to North 9th Street (design in 2020 and implementation in 2021). - Signal timing on State Highways 28 and 42/14th Street/Calumet Drive from Indiana Avenue to North Avenue (design in 2020 and implementation in 2021).

-The last three projects listed above involve "addition of radio communication infrastructure, installation of video detection, conducting intersection turning movement counts, and retiming and coordinating traffic signals."
-In addition, the last three projects listed above involve design in 2019 and implementation in 2021.
-Each of the five projects is funded through the CMAQ program as well as with local matching funds.
+The three projects listed above involve "addition of radio communication infrastructure, installation of video detection, conducting intersection turning movement counts, and retiming and coordinating traffic signals."
+Each of the three projects is funded through the CMAQ program as well as with local matching funds.